The Balcones Canyonlands Conservation Plan

 The BCCP Celebrates 20 Years!

-On May 6, more than 150 people came together to celebrate the 20th anniversary of the Balcones Canyonlands Conservation Plan (BCCP).
+On May 6 of 2016, more than 150 people came together to celebrate the 20th anniversary of the Balcones Canyonlands Conservation Plan (BCCP).
 The BCCP was a landmark deal that has served as a model across the nation.
 It was created through a collaboration of policy-makers, developers, scientists, environmentalists, and other local stakeholders.
 After eight local species were listed as endangered, these local partners worked to find a way to allow development to continue while complying with federal law.
 The BCCP they created provides private property owners an easy, cost-effective way to mitigate for the removal of endangered species habitat while protecting the most ideal habitat within the Balcones Canyonlands Preserve.
 For the past 20 years, the BCCP has kept Travis County moving and protected more than 30,000 acres of beautiful Balcones Canyonlands.
-Keep an eye out for events and opportunities to celebrate the BCCP throughout 2016.

 About the BCCP